 - 1.1 High levels of mental as well as physical wellbeing are essential for healthy families, communities and societies.
 Good mental health is a dynamic state which allows someone to develop their potential, work productively, build strong and positive relationships, and contribute to their community.
 A person's mental wellbeing greatly influences their path through life.
 It is vital for us to promote and develop good mental health throughout our population, so that everyone can reach their potential. - 1.2 Mental illness is common and disabling.
 The risk of experiencing mental illness at some point in life varies from one in four to as high as one in two, and it is the cause of 70 million lost work days every year.
-In Barnet almost 80,000 people between the ages of 16 and 74 have a common mental health disorder.
+In Barnet over 80,000 people between the ages of 16 and 74 have a common mental health disorder.
 The annual cost of mental health problems to the UK economy is around £70 billion; in Barnet this equates to about £685 million. - 1.3 The government's 'No Health without Mental Health' strategy, published in 2011, highlighted several areas for action.
 For example: reducing the stigma and discrimination faced by people with mental illness; promoting mental health across all our lives; ensuring mental health has equal status with physical health; and identifying mental health problems and intervening early at all ages.
-Putting these principles into action in Barnet will improve everyone's mental wellbeing. - 1.4 This ADPHR (Appendix 1) highlights the importance of mental health and wellbeing as an issue in Barnet.
+Putting these principles into action in Barnet will improve everyone's mental wellbeing. - 1.4 This Annual Director of Public Health Report 2015 (Appendix 1) highlights the importance of mental health and wellbeing as an issue in Barnet.
 Promoting good mental health and raising awareness of mental health issues will improve interventions and reduce the impact of mental illness upon individuals and communities.
-There is a lot of evidence that improvements in mental health can bring a range of health, social, educational and economic benefits to individuals and communities. - 1.5 This ADPHR (Appendix 1) also introduces the five ways to wellbeing and offers recommendations as to how these can be used to improve Barnet's mental wellbeing and response to mental ill health. - 1.6 This ADPHR (Appendix 1) contains three recommendations to improve Barnet's response to mental ill health and wellbeing: - 1.
-Add a 'Five ways to Mental Wellbeing' page to the Public Health section of the Barnet Council website
+There is a lot of evidence that improvements in mental health can bring a range of health, social, educational and economic benefits to individuals and communities.

+1.5 This report also introduces the five ways to wellbeing and offers recommendations as to how these can be used to improve Barnet's mental wellbeing and response to mental ill health.